 There's a deeper objection to the Chinese room argument.
 This response is sometimes referred to as the "other minds reply."
 The essence of the Chinese room rebuttal of the Turing Test involves, so to speak, looking at the guts of what is going on inside of a computer.
 When you look at it "up close," it certainly doesn't seem like all of that syntactic processing adds up to intelligent thought.
+However, one can make exactly the same point the program is defined over Chinese characters or strings of 1s and 0s, from the perspective of the room, none of it has any meaning and there's no understanding required in giving the appropriate outputs.

+3. Nothing has yet, claims to the contrary notwithstanding.

-However, one can make exactly the same point about the human brain (something that Searle believes is undoubtedly capable of thought): the functioning of neurons, or even whole populations of neurons in neuronal spike trains, do not look like what we think of as intelligent thought.
+about the human brain (something that Searle believes is undoubtedly capable of thought): the functioning of neurons, or even whole populations of neurons in neuronal spike trains, do not look like what we think of as intelligent thought.
 Far from it!
 But of course it doesn't follow that human brains aren't thinking!
 The problem is that in both cases we are looking at the wrong level of description.
 In order for us to be able to "see" the thought, we must be looking in the right place.